haiwera-silk-cd/magento-devdocs/guides/v2.0/ext-best-practices/extension-coding/example-module-adminpage.md

 ### Overview

-This tutorial gives instructions for the creation of a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} that displays a simple page in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento admin{% endglossarytooltip %}.
+This tutorial gives instructions for the creation of a {% glossarytooltip c1e4242b-1f1a-44c3-9d72-1d5b1435e142 %}模块{% endglossarytooltip %} that displays a simple page in the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento管理面板{% endglossarytooltip %}.

 For the purposes of this tutorial MyCompany is the name of the company associated with a module named ExampleAdminNewPage.